Together for a cause, since 1959.

 The Committee

-Get to know the Xavier Committee below.
-If you are interested in being a part of our committee in the future, or you are a business wanting to lend your support, please contact us for more information.
+You can read a bit more about these guys below.
+If you are interested in being a part of the committee in the future, or you are a business wanting to lend your support, please get in touch.

 • Tony Gleeson